chrischo360/pi-cc/README.md

 - Copy a specific code block to your clipboard
 - Pick from multiple code blocks with a selector
-- Open a code block in Pi's editor before copying or editing it
+- Open a code block in Pi's editor for viewing or editing

 ## Installation